moj-analytical-services/rpackage_training/README.md

 Because packages like {dplyr} use "tidy evaluation" we need to make some changes to the code when including it within packages (more information [here](https://dplyr.tidyverse.org/articles/programming.html)).
-In function one we get round the use of unquoted column names by including the `.data` "pronoun".
+In function one we get around the use of unquoted column names by including the `.data` "pronoun".

 **Exercise**